 - Let fresh air in if meeting indoors, or meet outside

 - Consider wearing a face covering in crowded, enclosed spaces

 - Get tested if you have COVID-19 symptoms, and stay at home if positive

 RAD Dance school has also issued new guidance for students visiting RAD headquarters.

 - How to stay safe and help prevent the spread of Covid-19

 - Providers of grassroots sport and sport facilities guidance

 For further clarifications and any questions regarding the above guidance, please contact your local authority.

-See the Scottish Government website for more information.
+See the Welsh Government website for full information.